sprngr/aseprite-record/README.md

 It requires there to be an active & saved sprite in order to run.
 The interval at which saves happen is based on [sprite change events](https://github.com/aseprite/api/blob/main/api/sprite.md#spriteevents) - when changes are made to the sprite, including undo/redo actions.

-The interval is configurable in the dialog, lower numbers means more frequent snapshots (and more frequent save dialog popups).
+The interval is configurable in the dialog, lower numbers means more frequent snapshots.
 If you change the active sprite in the app, automatic snapshots will keep a cached reference to the target sprite until you target a new one with the dialog.
 Usage of the Command Palette and Take Snapshot command can be used in parallel while this is running.

 Note: may be annoying with save dialogs popping up.